matthew-shaw/govuk-webpack/README.md

 ### Build assets

-Output compiled CSS, JS, fonts and images to `./dist`:
+Use [Webpack](https://webpack.js.org/) loaders and plugins to output CSS, JS, fonts and images to `./dist`:

 ```shell
 npm run build